 (RSS Post Importer – WordPress Plugin)

-The RSS Post Importer plugin lets you curate, import, syndicate, merge and display full text RSS feeds on your WordPress website or blog.
+RSS Post Importer allows you to syndicate, import, curate, merge and display full-text RSS feeds on your WordPress website or blog.

-RSS Post Importer will fetch an RSS feed and publish the full article content of each feed item as a separate post.
+RSS Post Importer will fetch an RSS feed and publish the entire content of each feed item as a standalone post.

 For more details, go here: